raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-statistical-weights-dataset.md

 - whether outputs are temporary, run-scoped, or durable,
 - expected QA checks or row-count reporting.

-The first implementation should use a lightweight internal runner that validates the dependency graph, detects cycles, computes ready-node layers, and compiles execution into Celery Canvas primitives:
+The first implementation should use a lightweight internal runner that validates the dependency graph, detects cycles, computes ready-node layers, and queues one Celery Canvas layer at a time:

 | DAG shape | Celery primitive | Use |
 | --- | --- | --- |